fatihkc/k8s-practice/README.md

 -  Trivy
 -  Cypress

+## IMPORTANT

+Change values in terraform/variables.tf file.
+Also you need to create a aws-secret inside terraform/ebs.tf file.

 ## Terraform

 Terraform folder contains terraform files for creating a kubernetes cluster on AWS.
 Change variables and run the following commands: